Category Archives: Danish Royals

 Frederik III and Sophie Amalie lived in the Prince-Archbishopric of Bremen and the Duchies of Schleswig and Holstein until a sudden event changed their lives.
 On June 2, 1647, Frederik’s 44-year-old childless elder brother Christian, Prince-Elect of Denmark and heir apparent to the Norwegian throne, died and his death opened up the possibility for Frederik to be elected heir apparent to the Danish throne.
 However, when King Christian IV died less than nine months later, on February 28, 1648, Frederik had not yet been elected heir apparent to the Danish throne.
 After long deliberations between the Danish Estates and the Rigsraadet (royal council), he was finally elected King of Denmark.
 King Frederik III and Queen Sophie Amalie were crowned on November 23, 1648.

-Five of Frederik III’s half-sisters, the daughters of Christian IV and Kirsten Munk, had married powerful Danish noblemen, collectively called the Party of the Sons-in-Law, and played important roles in the Danish government from 1648 – 1651.
+Five of Frederik III’s half-sisters, the daughters of Christian IV and Kirsten Munk, married powerful Danish noblemen, collectively called the Party of the Sons-in-Law, and played important roles in the Danish government from 1648 – 1651.
 Frederik had a particular problem with his brother-in-law Count Corfitz Ulfeldt, husband of his half-sister Countess Leonora Christina of Schleswig-Holstein.
 There were rumors that Count Corfitz Ulfeldt was associated with a plot to poison Frederik III and Ulfeldt and his wife left Denmark and settled in Sweden.
 The plot was proven to be false but Ulfeldt agreed to accept the offer of King Karl X Gustav of Sweden to enter his service because he wanted to humiliate King Frederik III, his wife’s half-brother.
 Ulfeldt participated in the Swedish invasion of Denmark in the Danish-Swedish War of 1657 – 1658.
 Kirsten allegedly financially supported the invasion of Denmark by King Karl X Gustav of Sweden.
 Because of this, the Danish government withdrew the title of Count/Countess of Schleswig-Holstein from Kirsten Munk and her children.
 Frederik III’s brother-in-law Count Corfitz Ulfeldt is considered the most notorious traitor in Danish history.
 He was tried in absentia for high treason, his property was confiscated, and his children were banished.
 Ulfeldt, who was seriously ill, died in 1664 while on the run.
 Because of her alleged involvement in intrigues of her husband Count Corfitz Ulfeldt, Frederik III’s half-sister Leonora Christina was imprisoned for 22 years as a political prisoner.
 Only after the death of Frederik III’s wife Queen Sophie Amalie did Leonora Christina gain her freedom.

 Homage to King Frederik III in front of Copenhagen Castle on October 18, 1660, after being declared an absolute monarch; Credit – Wikipedia

 In 1660, Frederik III used his popularity to end the elective monarchy in favor of a hereditary, absolute monarchy in which the legislature was dissolved and the monarch ruled by decree.
 This lasted until 1849 when Denmark-Norway became a hereditary, constitutional monarchy.
-Frederik maintained a life-long interest in interest in theology, the natural sciences, and Scandinavian history.
+Frederik maintained a lifelong interest in theology, the natural sciences, and Scandinavian history.
 He was an enthusiastic collector of books and his collection became the foundation for the Royal Library in Copenhagen which he founded in 1648.

 Frederik III, King of Denmark and Norway died at the age of 60, after three days of a painful illness, on February 9, 1670, at Copenhagen Castle in Copenhagen, Denmark.
 His wife Sophie Amalie of Brunswick-Lüneberg survived him by fifteen years, dying on February 20, 1685, aged 56.
 They were interred with Frederik’s parents in the crypt of Roskilde Cathedral, the traditional burial site of the Danish royal family in Roskilde, Denmark.
 In 1613, a year after the death of his first wife and Frederik’s mother Anna Katharina of Brandenburg, Christian IV ordered the construction of a new burial chapel because the space inside Roskilde Cathedral for burials was running out.
 However, the interior of the Christian IV Chapel was not completed until 1866.
 At that time, the caskets of Christian IV (died 1648), his first wife Anna Katharina of Brandenburg (died 1612), his eldest son and heir apparent Christian who predeceased him (died 1647), his second son who succeeded him as King Frederik III (died 1670); and Frederik III’s wife Sophie Amalie of Brunswick-Lüneberg (died 1685) were placed in the completed Christian IV Chapel.